Azure/data-api-builder/docs/authentication-azure-ad.md

 AADSTS65001: The user or administrator has not consented to use the application with ID '<AZ CLI Application ID GUID>' named 'Microsoft Azure CLI'.
 Send an interactive authorization request for this user and resource.
 ```

 The \<AZ CLI Application ID GUID\>, which represents AZ CLI, must be allowed to authenticate against the Data API Builder Azure AD Application.
-To do that, search for the "Data API Builder" application in the Azure Portal or go to the Azure Active Directory portal blade and the select **App Registrations**.
+To do that, search for the "Data API Builder" application in the Azure Portal or go to the Azure Active Directory portal blade and select **App Registrations**.
 Select the "Data API Builder" application and then:

 1. Navigate to **Expose an API** from your App Registration overview page.
    1. Under *Authorized client applications*, select **Add a client application**